hwdsl2/docker-ipsec-vpn-server/README.md

 Using this Docker image, advanced users can configure and use IKEv2.
 This mode has improvements over IPsec/L2TP and IPsec/XAuth ("Cisco IPsec"), and does not require an IPsec PSK, username or password.
 Read more [here](https://github.com/hwdsl2/setup-ipsec-vpn/blob/master/docs/ikev2-howto.md).

-Before continuing, make sure that you have enabled IKEv2 when creating the Docker container.
-See [How to use this image](https://github.com/hwdsl2/docker-ipsec-vpn-server#how-to-use-this-image).
-Otherwise, you must first enable IKEv2 and re-create the Docker container using instructions from the [Update Docker image](https://github.com/hwdsl2/docker-ipsec-vpn-server#update-docker-image) section.

 First, check container logs to view details for IKEv2:

 ```bash